OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

     Please visit your settings to adjust your tracking settings for all devices.

-    Go to your XING settings Opt in to tracking on XING Your changes only apply in the browser you're currently using.
+    Go to your XING settings Opt in to tracking on XING As a non-member these changes only apply in the browser you're currently using.

 4\.
 Information we obtain about you from other sources